stanwood/handbook/values.md

 Make an extra effort at communication.

 We want to be able whenever, where-ever and how much we want.
 Towards that end we build our processes around asynchronous work, document everything and try to avoid the need for real time communication and collaboration.

+We do not discriminate for your choice of location of our team members.
+We pay the same wether you live in London or Bangkok.
+But that also means, we do not pay for travel time.